Top 5 Most Famous Hacker Groups

 — Finest (@FinestSquad) December 14, 2014

-The group of hackers that first appeared in September 2011 to support the regime of Bashar al-Assad managed in a short time to wreak havoc and place itself on the dubious list of the most infamous hacker groups.
+The hacker group that first appeared in September 2011 to support the regime of Bashar al-Assad managed to wreak havoc and place itself on the dubious list of the most infamous hacker groups in a short time.
 Although the SEA claims to be independent and not state-sponsored, research by the University of Toronto shows that it is highly likely that the SEA has its origins in the Syrian Computers Society, which Assad himself led in the 1990s.

 In April 2011, just days after the riots against the Assad regime turned violent, the group emerged on social media.
 Since then, several websites have been attacked, including the websites of the prestigious Harvard University.